Fontaine Financial Corp Data Security Incident

 The Firm.
 Fontaine Financial Corp is a financial holding company headquartered in Durham, North Carolina.
 It holds banking, investment advisory and broker-dealer subsidiary firms.
 It has offices all over the U.S.A. and in London, Paris, Brussels and Hong Kong, with its headquarters in Durham, North Carolina.
 The firm trades publicly on the New York Stock Exchange and has about 20,000 employees and earns annual revenue of $250 million in and enjoys about a $1 billion market capitalization.
-The firm was started by David Fontaine’s father in 1970 as a merchant bank in Durham, and has grown into an exciting and thriving part of the Research Triangle.
+The firm was started by Cynthia Fontaine’s father in 1970 as a merchant bank in Durham, and has grown into an exciting and thriving part of the Research Triangle.
 Luca Investment Advisors is a Fontaine Financial subsidiary that provides investment advisory services, and is comprised of about 500 employees, half of whom work from home via a third party cloud platform, Beckage Cloud Services.
 Fontaine Financial has experienced two cyber-attacks.